 Please note that you will be required to sign our waiver before commencing the program.
 Please view our sample waiver copy.

-As well as the recommended travel insurance we will provide you with a membership to the French Alpine Club which has mountain rescue insurance included.
+As well as the recommended travel insurance we will provide you with an Alpine Club membership which has mountain rescue insurance included.

 Not included in this program is transportation to Argentiere at the beginning of the trip and transport leaving Zermatt at the end of the trip.
 As well, you will be responsible for your own lunches, drinking water and alcoholic beverages on the trip which can be purchased on route from the huts or villages.
 Additional cost involved for program changes due to weather or conditions are also not provided.